SQL Constraints

 5. CHECK Constraint

-The CHECK constraint allows only values that meet a condition.
+The CHECK constraint permits only those values that satisfy a predicate.

 Example